 The Case Today

 The Zodiac case remains officially open with the San Francisco Police Department.
-DNA technology continues to improve — the same advances that cracked other cold cases through genealogical DNA databases could theoretically identify the Zodiac if a relative’s DNA is ever uploaded to a public database.
+DNA technology continues to improve — the same advances that cracked other cold cases through genealogical DNA databases could theoretically identify the Zodiac if a relative’s DNA is ever uploaded to a public database and if the existing profile is complete enough to work with.

 The Z340 cipher’s 2020 solution proved that progress is still possible.
 Investigators and amateur researchers continue to work the case.